If you’re deciding where to stay in Mexico City for a monthly furnished stay, the best neighborhood isn’t always the most popular tourist destination.

 Roma Norte works especially well for:

-- founders, freelancers, consultants, and creatives
+- Founders, freelancers, consultants, and creatives

 Use these pages if Roma Norte is your leading option: